The Bad Beginning: Other special editions

+Both editions come in a larger format containing three plates of color artwork that are redrawn from the original edition of the book, and two plates of new color artwork illustrated specially for the edition by Brett Helquist, depicting Count Olaf's raspberry breakfast and the Baudelaires in a library (the latter was later reused for the 2006 cover of The Puzzling Puzzles: Bothersome Games Which Will Bother Some People (A Series of Unfortunate Events Activity Book)).

+The Limited Edition is bound in leather and contained within a slipcase, similar to the Rare Edition.
+Each copy contains a bookplate signed by Daniel Handler as the "official representative of Lemony Snicket".
+It is said that only 1,000 copies were produced.
+In comparison, the Collectors' Edition does not come with a signed bookplate, slipcase, nor leather binding, but what sets it apart from the Limited Edition is the die-cut window design on the front cover.

+A new Short-Lived Edition was released for general sale on June 14, 2012.
+Published at an affordable price to introduce new readers to the series, it contains a sticker on the front cover with the tagline "THE SHORT-LIVED EDITION - Buy it for a pittance! - $3.99 - Then please read something else."

+A Deluxe Limited Edition (ISBN 9780063437531) is set to be released on October 14, 2025.
+In this limited-run deluxe edition, The Bad Beginning will receive a luxurious soft touch cover with gold foil stamping, full-color digital edges and endpapers, and bonus content from Lemony Snicket and Brett Helquist.

 Audiobook

 Two audiobook versions of this novel were released.
 The first version was released in September 2003.
 It was read by Tim Curry and featured Daniel Handler, under the pseudonym Lemony Snicket, who read a portion, A Conversation Between the Author and Leonard S. Marcus, which won an "Earphones Award" on AudioFile, which described the audiobook as "fabulously funny" and complimented the conversation involving Handler.

 The second version was released in October 2004, after the release of the film, Lemony Snicket's A Series of Unfortunate Events.
-This multi-voice cast audio book was narrated by Tim Curry and featured Jim Carrey, Meryl Streep, and Jude Law.
+This multi-voice cast audio book was narrated by Tim Curry and featured Tara Sands, Mitchell Federan, Dick Rodstein, Maggie Albright, L.J.
+Ganser, Oliver Wyman, and Carolee Goodgold.
 This version also included sound effects and a soundtrack.
 This edition of The Bad Beginning was an Audie Awards finalist for Children's Titles for Ages 8+ in 2005, and a Grammy Award Nominee for Best Spoken Word Album for Children in 2005.
 AudioFile gave the audiobook a positive review, although stated that "the cast of seven at first sound self-consciously formal until one realizes that the acting is supposed to be as mannered as the clever writing".